fepfitra/fep-blog/src/content/modules/pwn/heap/house_of_lore.typ

 1. *Smallbin double-linked list corruption check*: The allocator now verifies that `victim->bk->fd == victim`.
 2. *tcache*: Small-sized allocations are first served from and cached in the tcache, which must be bypassed or exhausted.
 3. *Smallbin-to-tcache mechanism*: When a chunk is returned from the SmallBin, other chunks in the same bin are moved to the tcache.
 This can trigger crashes if the fake `bk` chain is not properly terminated.

+== Prerequisites
+- *SmallBin Pointer Corruption*: Ability to overwrite the `bk` pointer of a chunk that is currently in a SmallBin.
+- *Fake Chunk Control*: Ability to forge multiple fake chunks at the target location (to satisfy `victim->bk->fd == victim` and the `Smallbin-to-tcache` chain).
+- *Known Addresses*: Knowledge of both the target memory address and the heap address is usually required.
+- *T-cache Exhaustion*: The tcache for the target size must be full to force the allocator to use the SmallBin.

 == Example from `house_of_lore.c`